HITL Policies

 |---|---|

-hitl-policy-default.json | Prompts for filesystem writes, sed, and shell commands; allows everything else |
+hitl-policy-default.json | Prompts for filesystem writes, sed, shell commands, and the mutating webtools verbs (web_post, web_put, web_patch, web_delete); allows everything else (including web_get / web_head) |

 hitl-policy-strict.json | Deny-by-default; only the rules listed are prompted |